-Applications and all supporting documents for a work permit should be submitted to the Immigration Department of the Ministry of the Interior if applying from within Chile, or the relevant Chilean consulate if from outside the country.
-The hiring company also has to meet certain requirements and show that the foreigner has skills that are indispensable to the development of the country.
+Applications and all supporting documents for a work permit should be submitted to the Ministry of the Interior and Public Security if applying from within Chile, or to the relevant Chilean consulate if from outside the country.
+The hiring company must also meet certain requirements and show that the foreigner has skills that are indispensable to the development of the country.

 Types of work permits in Chile

 There are two main types of work permits available: a Visa Subject to Contract and a Work Holiday Visa.